facebookresearch/crystal-text-llm/README.md

   <figcaption> We show that finetuned LLMs can be used to generate stable materials using string encodings.
 These finetuned LLMs can match or exceed the performance of a domain specific diffusion model (CDVAE).
 LLMs can also be used to mutate existing materials or to sample crystal structures conditioned on text descriptions. </figcaption>
 </figure>

+\
+⚠️ Our CrystalLLM method resembles but is not the same as CrystaLLM (https://arxiv.org/abs/2307.04340), which explores training language models from scratch on CIF-formatted crystals.
+You can find the code associated with that project at the following link: https://github.com/lantunes/CrystaLLM. ⚠️

 ## 🛠 Installation
 Run the following command to install all dependencies.
 ```